bartczernicki/VectorMathAIOptimizations/README.md

 ```
 **2) Benchmark - VectorCalculation**
 Goal of this benchmark is to show that if vectors are normalized, CosineSimilarity and DotProduct calculations will return the same answer with DotProduct being faster to calculate.
 The DotProduct formula simply requires less math, hencse is faster.
-OpenAI Documentation appears to be incorrect: https://help.openai.com/en/articles/6824809-embeddings-frequently-asked-questions
+OpenAI Documentation appears to barely highlight this significance: https://help.openai.com/en/articles/6824809-embeddings-frequently-asked-questions
-You can pre-caculate & cache the denominator of the vectors in the search index: https://image3.slideserve.com/6563482/cosine-similarity-l.jpg
+You can pre-caculate & cache the denominator of the vectors in the search index, basically the sum((vector^2)) can be cached for the entire vector set: https://image3.slideserve.com/6563482/cosine-similarity-l.jpg
 ```
 | Method                                | NumberOfVectorsToCreate | Mean      | Error     | StdDev    | Ratio    | RatioSD |
 |-------------------------------------- |------------------------ |----------:|----------:|----------:|---------:|--------:|-